 Computing a LTAS with the Public API [1]#

-An Instrument can be provided to the Dataset for the WAV data to be converted in pressure units.
+An Instrument can be provided to the Project for the WAV data to be converted in pressure units.
 This will lead the resulting spectra to be expressed in dB SPL (rather than in dB FS):

 from pathlib import Path